^

 How to examine?

-Treatment of the vestibular neuronitis
+Treatment vestibular neuronitis

-Treatment of vestibular neuronitis is mainly pathogenetic and symptomatic (antihistamines, tranquilizers, dehydration), in some cases, antiviral drugs are effective.
+Treatment of vestibular neuronitis is mainly pathogenetic and symptomatic (antihistamines, tranquilizers, dehydration); in some cases, antiviral drugs are effective.